Greenetwork/BLX_chain/README.md

 *  All tests are for sure broken

 *  Needs testing with multiple parties (Accounts), multiple apns (ApnTokens)

-*  Not entirely sure who owns the claimed ApnToken, assuming its Alice, but requires more work to confirm
+   *  will come after DB implementation

+*  ApnToken now has owner field, other pallets will need to leverage this owner field and the method of tracking ownership

-*  Composable tokens likely required, meaning ApnToken (NFT) might need to be able to own another NFT or ERC-20 style token, Annual Allocation.
-NFT vs ERC-20 token choice will determine if all water in basin is considered the equal or not.
+*  ~~Composable tokens likely required, meaning ApnToken (NFT) might need to be able to own another NFT or ERC-20 style token, Annual Allocation.
+NFT vs ERC-20 token choice will determine if all water in basin is considered the equal or not.~~
+   *  ApnToken's (NFT) index = Apn is also used at the index for `WaterBalanceBySuperApns`
+   *  the WaterBalance "tokens/balance" will be fungible on certain interfaces (voting) but non-fungible in others (trading)

 * Front end idea - ~~[polkadash](https://dotleap.com/polkadash-a-vuejs-dashboard-starter-kit-for-your-substrate-chain/)~~ moved forward with a [modified Substrate-fronend-template](https://github.com/Greenetwork/BLX_frontend) (react)

 ## What this does right now?:

 Creates some *related* data structures for and manually put information into:
-* basins - probably broken
+* basins - depricated for now
 * ApnTokens (Digitized Water Rights) - preliminary information store on chain for now
-* Annual Allocations for each Apntoken(not sure here yet)
+* WaterBalance for each Apntoken(not sure here yet)

 ## Directory definitions:
 * node - this contains code which runs the node, usually this doesnt get hacked on too hard, mostly left alone